Chekote/minecraft_modpack2/README.md

 [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=88PFJA73AEFFW&lc=ZA&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted), [Download](http://adf.ly/1311628/thaumcraft-4), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/2011841-thaumcraft-41114-updated-2052014), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=u_xJj356v28&feature=kp), [Twitter](https://twitter.com/Azanor1)

+##Treecapitator 2.0.2 by bspkrs

+This mod allows you to chop down an entire tree (leaves and all) by harvesting one of its logs.
+Based on Terraria tree-cutting style.
+Basically, the larger the tree, the longer it will take to break the single log which topples the entire thing.
+This doesn't make it any faster to harvest the blocks, but it removes the time to nerd pole up to reach each one.

+[Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;amp;business=briefcase%2espeakers%40gmail%2ecom&amp;amp;lc=US&amp;amp;item_name=bspkrs%20mod%20development&amp;amp;no_note=0&amp;amp;currency_code=USD&amp;amp;bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHostedGuest), [Download](http://bspk.rs/MC/Treecapitator/latest/index.html), IRC: Not Available, [License](http://creativecommons.org/licenses/by-nc-sa/3.0), [Minecraft Forum](http://www.minecraftforum.net/topic/1009577-172-daftpvfs-mods-treecapitator-crystalwing-startinginv-floatingruins), Reddit: Not Available, [Source](https://github.com/bspkrs/Treecapitator), Spotlight: All Outdated, [Twitter](https://twitter.com/bspkrs)

 ##Twilight Forest 2.0.3 by Benimatic

 Imagine stepping through a portal into a twilight realm, filled with trees as far as they eye can see.
 Breathtaking vistas and amazing discoveries await you around every corner.
 But beware!
 Not all denizens of the forest respond to your intrusion lightly.